 Air mobility will be an integral part of the transportation system in urban areas, tackling challenges with traffic jams, cost and space optimization, connections to rural areas, air pollution, and lethal incidents on the road.

-Apart from that, VTOL brings even greater potential to delivery services.
+Apart from that, VTOL combined with location data services bring even greater potential to delivery services.
 Just imagine buzzing swarms of drones shipping countless Amazon packages after Black Friday madness.
 Other commercial applications include building inspections, sky-based security, and maintenance and repair services.

 Benefits of air transport across a range of services